refactorroom/pim/documents/lession_contribute/04_writing_tests.md

 ## Overview

-Testing is crucial for maintaining the reliability and performance of the CLG package.
+Testing is crucial for maintaining the reliability and performance of the pim package.
 This module covers comprehensive testing strategies, patterns, and best practices specific to logging systems.

 ### What You'll Learn
 - Testing strategies for logging systems